 The tax field is wide open for estimation since it is a factor of your personal situation.
-Twenty two percent may seem high since as of this writing due to a qualified dividend tax rate of 15% and potential retirement account advantages.
+Twenty two percent may seem high due to potential retirement account advantages.

 On the other hand, state taxes are important to remember.
 Taxes could also rise.

 This example is simply to show you how to use this Run Out calculator to estimate if 1.5 million is enough to retire.
-Check with your CPA if you want help with taxes, but in reality, no one can predict future tax rates.
+Check with your CPA if you want help with estimating future taxes, but in reality, no one can predict future tax rates.

 Again, I like to overestimate rather than underestimate expenses, and underestimate investment returns to decrease the probability of running out of money in retirement.